Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 OVHcloud provides a File Storage Service powered by OpenStack Manila.
 This service offers managed NFS shares on private networks, supporting ReadWriteMany (RWX) access across multiple instances or Kubernetes pods.

-It can be accessed via OpenStack CLI, API, Manila CSI, and Terraform.
+It can be accessed via OVH APIs, OpenStack CLI, API, Manila CSI, and Terraform.

 > [!warning]
 >
-> This service is currently in Alpha, available only in the **SBG5** region, and limited to registered Alpha customers.
+> This service is currently in Beta, available only in the **SBG5**, **DE1** and **GRA** region.
 Features and availability may change.
 >
-> During the Alpha phase, the allowed share size ranges from 10 GiB to 5 TiB.
+> During the Beta phase, the allowed share size ranges from 150 GiB to 10 TiB.
 >

 ## Requirements

-- Your project is authorized for Manila Alpha (register [here](https://labs.ovhcloud.com/en/file-storage/))
 - You already have a [private network](/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack) available in your project.
 - A [Public Cloud instance](/links/public-cloud/public-cloud) in your OVHcloud account
 - An [OpenStack CLI ready environment](/pages/public_cloud/public_cloud_cross_functional/prepare_the_environment_for_using_the_openstack_api)